Skip to main content

 Thresholds

-When a new observation is created or the value of an existing observation is updated, the TMM checks if the observation value exceeds any of the monitoring thresholds and optionally send a notification to the physician (specified in the doctorId field of the monitoring plan) if one or more thresholds are exceeded.
+When a new detection is created or the value of an existing detection is updated, the TMM checks if the detection value exceeds any of the monitoring thresholds and optionally sends a notification to the physician (specified in the doctorId field of the monitoring plan) if one or more thresholds are exceeded.

-The validation process should check all the monitoring thresholds and return, for each one of them, if it was exceeded or not by the given observation.
+The validation process should check all the monitoring thresholds and return, for each one of them, if it was exceeded or not by the given detection.

 We currently support two operating modes: